sringe/academic-kickstart/content/project/Electrochemistrycomplexelectrifiedinterfaces/index.md

 slides: ""

 # projecttitle:
 projecttext: "Recently, a number of studies have found that electrochemical processes in batteries and electrolyzers are highly sensitive to the electrified solid-liquid interface.
 In addition, increasingly complex catalyst materials, such as carbon materials, single atom catalysts, 2D materials (MoS<sub>2</sub>, etc.) or semiconductors have been used.
 So far, adsorption energies of reaction intermediates have been used to rationalize catalyst activities on such materials, while the influence of the bias potential and solvation environment has been ignored.
-In this project, we develop and apply several techniques from continuum over classical approaches up to full first-principles machine learning to upscale quantum chemical calculations with Density Functional Theory towards a full representation of the solid-liquid interface and its realistic reaction environment."
+In this project, we develop and apply several techniques from continuum over classical approaches up to full first-principles machine learning to upscale quantum chemical calculations with Density Functional Theory towards a full representation of the solid-liquid interface and its realistic reaction environment.
+From this, we try to understand both the electrochemical stability as well as activity and product selectivity of catalysts."
 projectimage: "featured_wide.png"
 projectimagecaption: "Snapshot of a classical water trajectory under the influence of the quantum field of the surface (Au(322)).
 The contours depict the average oxygen (red) and hydrogen (white) spatial density that effects surface electrochemistry, in this case examplarily depicted by the *CO<sub>2</sub> intermediate."
 projectimagecaptionshort: "Combined quantum-classical modeling of the solid-liquid interface."